Advanced Clinical Practice

 Participation in research and education is expected.
 Research is integrated into the fellowship with academic time provided to those involved in projects, with a goal of one non-clinical day per week up to a maximum of 40 days over a 12-month fellowship period.

 Participation and presentation in academic conferences is encouraged.
-Travel grants are available for presentations at eligible North American meetings.
+Travel grants are available for research presentations at eligible North American meetings.

 Application requirements and process

-The fellowship is aimed at anesthesiologist in their early professional career.
+The fellowship is aimed at anesthesiologists in their early professional career.
 Interested applicants need to have successfully completed all the required anesthesia examinations, be registered with the official regulatory authorities and have at least 5 years of anesthesia training and experience at an academic centre.
 (1 of the 5 years may include a rotational year, also known as an internship, houseman year and medical officer year)

 A current and valid ACLS certification is a requirement.

-Applicants need to apply by using the online platform:
+Applicants can apply using the online platform:

-- If you are interested in applying for January 2025, please complete this online application form.
+• If you are interested in applying for January 2027, please complete this online application form.

-Direct inquiries to:
+Send direct inquiries to:

 Dr. Adam Snyman